contensis/cli/packages/contensis-cli/README.md

 ### Execute block actions

-We can perform certain actions on a specific version of a block with the `execute block action` command
+We can perform certain actions on a specific version of a block with the `execute block action {type}` command

-#### Release a block version

-To mark a block version as "released", first get the latest block version number
+To execute an action on a specific block version, first you can find the the latest block version number with `get block {block-id} {branch} latest` or leave out the `latest` argument to see a short list of recent versions.

 ```shell
 website t.durden@example-dev>get block contensis-website master latest